aralab-unr/multi-actor-critic-ddpg-with-aubo/README.md

   - also show scatter of values as background shadow
 - Average training loss over epochs
   - also show scatter of values as background shadow
+- Try Loss as mean, median, mode etc from all networks in both actors and critics
+- Try different number of actors/critics in main/target networks

 ## How to plot results:
 For one set of parameter values and for one DRL run, plot results using: